Javascript is not enabled.

 National Museum of African American Music

 Dozens of music genres and styles have been created or influenced by African Americans.
 At the National Museum of African American Music in downtown Nashville, visitors can appreciate America’s sound and the people who shaped it.
-The interactive, accessible museum ($19.95 for people 65 and older), which opened in 2021, gives visitors a curated playlist to take home.
-About two miles away is Fisk University, a historically Black college that’s listed on the National Register of Historic Places and counts W.E.B.
+The interactive museum ($26.95 for adults; $24.95 for those 65 and older and military) opened in 2021 and gives visitors a curated playlist to take home.
+About 2 miles away is Fisk University, a historically Black college that’s listed on the National Register of Historic Places and counts W.E.B.
 Du Bois, Nikki Giovanni and John Lewis among its graduates.
-Finally, get the original taste of Nashville with a stop at Prince’s Hot Chicken Shack.
+Finally, get the original taste of Nashville with a stop at Prince’s Hot Chicken.

 Memphis, Tennessee

-A visit to Memphis isn’t complete without stopping at the National Civil Rights Museum at the Lorraine Motel ($16 for people 55 and older).
+A visit to Memphis isn’t complete without stopping at the National Civil Rights Museum at the Lorraine Motel ($20 for adults; $18 for people 65 and older; free for active military).
 Another essential stop is the Mason Temple Church of God in Christ, where Martin Luther King Jr. gave his famed “I’ve Been to the Mountaintop” speech the day before he was assassinated.
-Next, stroll down Beale Street to hear the sounds of the city while sipping a brew from Memphis’ Black-owned microbrewery, Beale Street Brewery.
+Next, stroll down Beale Street to hear the sounds of the city while sipping a brew from Memphis’ Black-owned microbrewery, Beale Street Brewing Co.
 If you prefer beans over brews, check out Dr. Bean’s Coffee and Tea on South Main Street.

 Evelyn Hockstein/For The Washington Post via Getty Images

-Since its opening in 2016, the National Museum of African American History & Culture remains the quintessential destination to learn about African American life, history and culture.
-It’s recommended to reserve a free timed-entrance ticket in advance, and know that it takes at least two hours to tour the mile-long history galleries.
+Since its opening in 2016, the Smithsonian National Museum of African American History & Culture remains the quintessential destination to learn about African American life, history and culture.
+Free timed-entrance passes are required; advanced reservations are encouraged.
+It takes at least two hours (and usually more) to tour the mile-long history galleries.
 Wheelchairs, ramps and elevators are available.
 End the day with a meal at Georgia Brown’s on 15th Street Northwest for a taste of Low Country cuisine.

 New York

-Harlem has long been a hub for African American arts thanks to the cultural renaissance of the 1920s and 1930s.
-Many landmarks commemorate this history, including the famed Apollo Theater on West 125th Street, the jazz club Minton’s Playhouse—the birthplace of bebop jazz—and The Langston Hughes House on East 127th Street.
-Visit the Schomburg Center for Research in Black Culture for an exhibit featuring the photography of Austin Hansen.
-Learn how contemporary Black photographers are building upon his body of work today.
-The Schomburg Center is free and fully accessible.
+Harlem has long been a hub for African American arts, thanks to the cultural renaissance of the 1920s and 1930s.
+Many landmarks commemorate this history, including the famed Apollo Theater on West 125th Street, the jazz club Minton’s Playhouse — the birthplace of bebop — and the Langston Hughes House on East 127th Street.
+Finish a trip in Harlem by checking out one of the rotating exhibits at the Schomburg Center for Research in Black Culture or by trying a craft beer at Harlem Hops, a Black-owned bar specializing in a wide variety of brews.

 Beata Zawrzel/NurPhoto via Getty Images

-The Chicago History Museum (tickets: $17 for nonmembers 65-plus) acquired more than 5 million images from the Chicago Sun-Times, one of the largest photo acquisitions of its kind by an American museum.
-The photographs cover a wide range of Black history in Chicago, including the activism of Black Panther leader Fred Hampton and Barack Obama the night he won the 2008 election.
-Two art pieces in the city honor Chicago’s role in the Great Northern Migration: a bronze statue of a traveler waving at his new home on the South Side and The Great Migration mural on Michigan Avenue in Bronzeville.
+The Chicago History Museum ($19 for nonmember adults; $17 for nonmembers 65-plus) acquired more than 5 million images from the Chicago Sun-Times, one of the largest photo acquisitions of its kind by an American museum.
+The photographs cover a wide range of Black history in Chicago, including the activism of Black Panther leader Fred Hampton and Barack Obama the night he won the 2008 presidential election.
+Two art pieces in the city honor Chicago’s role in the Great Migration: a bronze statue of a traveler waving at his new home on the South Side and The Great Migration mural on Michigan Avenue in Bronzeville.

 AARP Travel Center